KCreate/stackvm/design/encoding.md

 Instructions are represented as 16-bit values.

 The first three bits make up the header.
 It contains information about the signedness of the instruction and on what type it should operate on.
+The definitions of the header bit can change for each instruction.

 Each part of the header has it's own name (`S`, `T`, `B`)